supernovus/fafrontend/README.md

 This is the frontend web application that will power FreeAlways.

-It's still in the planning stages, so there's not much to see yet.
+This is in very early development, with a lot of details still undetermined, and not much code actually in place.

 See also: [FreeAlways Backend](https://github.com/supernovus/fabackend/)